CITIZEN Group Modern Slavery and Human Trafficking Statement for the Fiscal Year Ended March 31, 2022

 The CITIZEN Group has been engaged in the manufacturing and sales of products in various business fields, such as Watches, Machine Tools, Devices & Components and Electronic Products, based on the compact precision technology which CITIZEN has developed since its establishment in 1918.
 Details of our corporate and business information can be found on the “About Us” page of the CITIZEN WATCHʼs website.

-Our business activities in the UK consist of sales of products and provision of services by our group companies: CITIZEN WATCH UNITED KINGDOM, LTD. and CITIZEN MACHINERY UK LTD.
+Our business activities in the UK consist of sales of products and provision of services by our group companies: CITIZEN WATCHE UNITED KINGDOM, LTD. and CITIZEN MACHINERY UK LTD.

-Materials, parts and some finished products for products made by CITIZEN WATCH CO., LTD., CITIZEN MACHINERY CO., LTD., CITIZEN ELECTRONICS CO., LTD., CITIZEN FINEDEVICE CO., LTD., CITIZEN SYSTEMS JAPAN CO., LTD., CITIZEN WATCH MANUFACTURING CO., LTD. and CITIZEN T.I.C.
-CO., LTD. are purchased from external suppliers in and outside of Japan.
-There were 3,892 suppliers as of the end of the fiscal year ended March 31, 2020 (“Period”).
-Approximately 64 percent of these suppliers are based in Japan, while the majority of our overseas suppliers are located in China, the Philippines, Thailand, Vietnam and Malaysia.
+Materials, parts and some finished products used for production by the CITIZEN Group are purchased from external suppliers in and outside of Japan.
+There were about 3,700 suppliers as of the end of the fiscal year ended March 31, 2022 (“Period”).
+Approximately 63 percent of these suppliers are based in Japan, while the majority of our overseas suppliers are located in China, the Philippines, Thailand, Vietnam and Malaysia.

 2. Policies related to modern slavery and human trafficking in operations and supply chains

-As for our supply chains, we have revised the Citizen Group CSR Procurement Guideline (formulated in April 2017) and have requested our procurement partners to comply with it.
-In addition to prohibiting “forced labor, inhumane treatment and child labor”, this guideline sets out matters necessary for the Citizen Group to tackle social issues such as human rights, labor, environment and anti-corruption throughout the supply chain and to ensure sustainable development through responsible procurement in line with the Ten Principles of the UN Global Compact.
+As for our supply chains, we revised the CITIZEN Group CSR Procurement Guideline (established in April 2017) in April 2020 and requested our procurement partners to comply with it.
+In addition to prohibiting “forced labor, inhumane treatment and child labor”, this guideline sets out matters necessary for the CITIZEN Group to address social issues and anti-corruption problems such as human rights, labor, and environment throughout the supply chain and to ensure sustainable development through responsible procurement in line with the Ten Principles of the UN Global Compact.

 The CITIZEN Group has also supported the 10 principles of the United Nations Global Compact since its joining in April 2005.